rdsouza10/arduino-sainsmart/README.md

 make upload
 ```

-**Warning: programm the board before connecting the servos the first time to prevent erratic motion!**
+**Warning: program the board before connecting the servos the first time to prevent erratic motion!**

-**Warning: connect the servo power before connecting the Arduino to prevent the board power from stalling!**
+**Warning: once servos are plugged into the board, always connect the servo power before connecting the Arduino to prevent the board power from stalling!**

 ## control robot